lnguyenh/spotify-sonos-bot-skill/README.md

 This project is a **skill** for Mycroft that provides convenient voice commands to play Spotify music on Sonos speakers.

 Kudos to the people involved in the project Node Sonos HTTP API (https://github.com/jishi/node-sonos-http-api/) which does most of the work and exposes an easy to use Sonos API.
+Kudos to the project Spotipy (https://github.com/plamere/spotipy) that is used for things not available directly from the Node Sonos project.

 **It is still very much WIP** but already provides in its current state the necessary commands for controlling Sonos and Spotify while cooking dinner. **It currently only supports playing music on one Sonos speaker** but using the node http api, it should be fairly easy to add support for several speakers.